zeemee/backend-coding-assignment/README.md

 ```

 The details endpoint should be defined as follows:

 `GET /api/detail?id=<some type of id>`

 Parameters:

-**id**: This should be an identifier of a cocktail recipe record.
+**id**: This should be an identifier for a cocktail recipe record.
 I'd assume an int, but if you want to use a UUID string, that's fine too.

 The result format should look like this: